jb12-art/JS1/README.md

 ## Description

-RainyDays v.2. is to make the first RainyDays project that is hard coded, to get code being retrieved from an external source or generated dynamically, with JavaScript.
+JS1 (RainyDays v.2.) is to make the first RainyDays project that is hard coded, to get code being retrieved from an external source or generated dynamically, with JavaScript.

-- RainyDays v.2 is now working as an e-commerce.
+- JS1 (RainyDays v.2) is now working as an e-commerce.
 - Click on a product to see product details.
 - Add products to cart.
 - Remove products from cart.